adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 ## Gonna make you sweat (everybody Raw Sql now)

 If you really can't figure out a way to get the Django ORM to generate performant SQL, [`raw sql`](https://docs.djangoproject.com/en/2.1/ref/models/expressions/#django.db.models.expressions.RawSQL) is always available, although it's not generally advised to use it unless you have to.

+## Automatic for the people

+[django-auto-prefetch](https://github.com/tolomea/django-auto-prefetch) will automatically prefetch the foreign keys or one-to-one models.
+It's a great way to create more performant queries just by inheriting from a different base `Model` class.
+Highly recommended to save yourself from manually trying to figure out what fields are needed in `select_related` or `prefetch_related` method calls.

 ## Putting on the ritz